hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/DynamicAddressBook-PlatformDesign.md

 ### Remove Node

 Existing nodes need to stop gossiping with the removed node.
-Events from the removed node can still be gossiped, validated and come to consensus until the round this new roster takes effect becomes ancient.
+Events from the removed node can still be gossiped, validated and come to consensus until the last roster that includes the removed node becomes ancient.

 This change takes effect when a node is removed from the `currentEffectiveRoster` for the `pendingConsensusRound`.